AstroAir/qt-plugin-sample/docs/architecture/index.md

 # Architecture Overview

 QtPlugin is built on a modular, layered architecture that provides flexibility, security, and performance for plugin-based applications.
+Version 3.0.0 introduces a revolutionary component architecture that enhances modularity and maintainability.

 ## System Architecture